volkziem/PermanentMagnetDesign/README.md

   - B=Bline(I,ra,rb,r2)
   - returns the field 'B(r2)' at 'r2' created by a line segment from 'ra' to 'rb' that carries the current 'I'.

+## OpenSCAD files in the subdirectory openscad/

+- **Frame.scad**
+  - generates a very simple frame for multipoles

 ## Disclaimer

 I do not claim that this software serves any purpose.
 You use it at your own risk.